This vegan Oreo cheesecake is a decadent plant-based dessert that is no-bake, super easy to prepare, and will satisfy your sweet tooth!

 Prepare the cream cheese filling

 - Give the food processor a quick rinse.
-Add the cream cheese, coconut yogurt, sugar, vanilla and pulse until it is well combined, smooth and luscious.
+Add the cream cheese, cashew yogurt, sugar, vanilla and pulse until it is well combined, smooth and luscious.
 Remove this into a bowl.

 - Crush or chop 8 – 10 Oreo cookies and add it to the cream cheese, mix till well combined.